 Adjusting entries are made in your accounting journals at the end of an accounting period after a trial balance is prepared.

-After adjusted entries are made in your accounting journals, they are posted to the general ledger in the same way as any other accounting journal entry.
+After adjusting entries are made in your accounting journals, they are posted to the general ledger in the same way as any other accounting journal entry.
 There are several types of adjusting entries that can be made, with each being dependent on the type of financial activities that define your business.

 This article will also discuss: